linkedin/venice/docs/user_guide/write_api/push_job.md

   the `STRICT` mode in avro-util's [SchemaParseConfiguration](https://github.com/linkedin/avro-util/blob/master/helper/helper-common/src/main/java/com/linkedin/avroutil1/compatibility/SchemaParseConfiguration.java)).
   If set to `false`, it becomes equivalent to avro-util's `LOOSE` mode.
 Default: `true`
 - `targeted.region.push.enabled`: Whether to perform targeted region push.
 Default: `false`
+- `targeted.region.push.list`: This config takes effect only when targeted region push flag is enabled.
-- `targeted.region.push.list`: Optionally specify a list of target region(s) to push data into.
+  Optionally specify a list of target region(s) to push data into.
 See full details at [TARGETED_REGION_PUSH_LIST](https://venicedb.org/javadoc/com/linkedin/venice/hadoop/VenicePushJob.html#TARGETED_REGION_PUSH_LIST).

 The push job also supports using D2 URLs for automated controller service discovery.
 To use this, the user or operator